 They will then devise a shortlist of prospective tenants that meet the requirements and pass all the checks, which you can then choose from.

-Your property manager will arrange the lease documentation; manage rent collection; coordinate bond lodgement; see to occasional maintenance; conduct quarterly home inspections on your behalf; and can manage utility expenses, such as water and council rates.
+Your property manager will arrange the lease documentation; manage rent collection; coordinate bond lodgement; see to maintenance; conduct quarterly home inspections on your behalf; and can manage utility expenses, such as water and council rates.

 If you have trouble understanding the market rate for your property and setting the weekly rent accordingly, your property manager can work all of this out for you and save you the hassle.
 They will monitor rental prices for your area closely so that you are up to date on current market conditions in order price your investment accordingly.